“He has an eye for detail and his meticulous preparation and focus really distinguish him from the rest of the crowd.”

 James sits part-time as a Recorder (Western Circuit, crime).

 James first acquired experience in alternative dispute resolution techniques in the late 1980’s when the “mini trial” form of ADR process was deployed successfully to resolve several major construction disputes in which he was instructed.
 He then underwent formal qualification and training with CEDR 1994 /1995 and remained a CEDR accredited mediator for many years.

-Since the mid 1990s his practice has focused mainly on medical and primarily clinical negligence and personal injury.
-In terms of balance and perspective he has always tended to retain an even spread between claimant and defendant work in this latter area of his practice.
+Since the mid 1990s his practice focused mainly on medical and primarily clinical negligence and personal injury.
+In terms of balance and perspective he always tended to retain an even spread between claimant and defendant work.

 In terms of his skills in both the evaluation and management of disputes he has benefited from experience gained as a legal assessor (in the General Optical Council and other healthcare profession regulatory bodies) and from his role as a Recorder in the Crown Court and County Court since 2006.

 He has acted as mediator in most types of claim ranging from commercial to employment and partnership disputes but predominantly relating to clinical negligence and personal injury claims or professional negligence issues arising out of such claims.

 A mediator must combine the roles of chair, confidant and advocate if he (or she) is going to make a difference in assisting the parties to resolve their dispute.
 He has to be alive to the personal dynamics within a dispute as well as the legal issues in order to help them structuring their discussions, reassessing their position, and in shaping and conveying any proposals which they wish to make to the other side.
 That requires different skills to that of a barrister with a greater emphasis on being able to listen to different perspectives whilst at the same time providing effective and objective analysis of the case.

 “The result very often is that both sides can see much more clearly how the claim can be resolved.”